nasa/fprime/docs/HowTo/develop-gds-plugins.md

 2. Binary Distribution: send users a wheel of your package to install with `pip install /path/to/wheel`
 3. PyPI: distribute your wheel via PyPI

-A tutorial on python packaging including building wheels and uploading them to PyPI is availble from packaging.python.org:
+A tutorial on python packaging including building wheels and uploading them to PyPI is available from packaging.python.org:
 [https://packaging.python.org/en/latest/tutorials/packaging-projects/](https://packaging.python.org/en/latest/tutorials/packaging-projects/)

 ## Conclusion